MDswdq/MDswdq.github.io/README.md

 ## challenges of the project that we have to solve them:

 1. Image Cache:

 ***

 2. Designer:

 ***

 3. Type of Connection:

+Alright, we decide to use both of SignalR and RestFull Connection in project

+-> use SignalR for `Chat` and `Notification` and component to be realtime -> use RestFull for `All Connection except component that use SignalR`

 ***

 4. SignalR using Structure:

+Structure and class of SignalR is in `src/Connection/SignalRConnectionServer.js`